fmmmendes/docker-liquidbase/README.md

-# Intro
+# Liquibase Training

+This repo is to do some experiences and train with liquibase

 ## Pre requists

+* Have a local database (see docker-compose-liquibase-db.yml)
-Createa a liquibase schema on your database
+* Create a liquibase schema on your database

 ## Execute